When to plant Geraniums in Smith County, KS

 Smith County, Kansas is in USDA Hardiness Zone 6a.
 The average last spring frost is April 23 and first fall frost is October 14.

-Smith County County sits in USDA Zone 6a.
+Smith County sits in USDA Zone 6a.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Smith County County's climate?
+Can Geraniums grow in Smith County's climate?

 Your Smith County Garden Planner — Free